Say the word McCart to any Fort Worth resident today, and odds are that person immediately will think of the

 The year 1889 brought even more promise.
 In addition to promoting Fort Worth with The Texas Mikado, Fort Worth leaders were planning the biggest wingding in the town’s history: the Texas Spring Palace exhibition, which would open in May.
 On January 31 Robert McCart was appointed to the Spring Palace soliciting committee.

 Two weeks later a stranger stepped off the train from Denver with a fist full of money and a head full of ideas.
 British-born Humphrey Barker Chamberlin had a look-see at Fort Worth, then went over to Dallas for a look-see.
 Then he came back to Fort Worth and began buying land both urban and rural: $80,000 ($2.2 million today).
 One of Chamberlin’s deals was with Robert McCart.
-Possibly Chamberlin instructed McCart to act as his buyer locally for future land purchases.
+Possibly Chamberlin instructed McCart to act as his local agent for future land purchases.
 Possibly Chamberlin told McCart his plans for future land purchases.
 Possibly McCart told Chamberlin that he knew of some very desirable tracts of land west of town (cough cough).

 With the arrival of Humphrey Chamberlin, tomorrow had come for Robert McCart.

 And the future had come for Fort Worth’s West Side.

 In early July McCart went to Denver for a week.
 Surely the Gazette asked McCart the purpose of his trip.
 Either McCart would not answer or answered off the record.